CharlotteMarotte/Wages-for-carework/README.md

 - Make sure you understand how the tables are constructed.
 In your MySQL console, you can run `use patriarchy;` and then `describe [table];` to see the structure of the table.

+- Create a `clientimages` folder in the server's `public` folder.
+This is where the profile pictures will be stored.

 ### Development

 - Run `yarn start` in project directory to start the Express server on port 5000